IPFW Code of Student Rights, Responsibilities, and Conduct

 a.
 When the student appears as required, the dean of students shall inform the student as fully as possible of the facts concerning the alleged misconduct and of the procedures that follow.
 The student may, but need not, make responses and explanations.

 c.
-If, after discussion, or if the student fails to appear, the dean of students believes that the violation occurred as alleged, the dean shall so notify the student and shall impose a disciplinary sanction by means of a written notice.
-The student, by such notice, shall have the option of accepting the finding and sanction or appealing the finding and/or sanction through the procedures specified in Part V of this Code.
+If, after discussion, or if the student fails to appear, the dean of students believes that the violation occurred as alleged, the dean shall so notify the student and shall impose a sanction by means of a written notice.
+The student, by such notice, shall have the option of accepting or appealing the finding and/or sanction through the procedures specified in Part V of this Code.

 d.
-Both the student and the student’s accuser shall be informed of the outcome of any hearing brought alleging a sexual assault.
+Both the student and the student’s accuser shall be informed of the outcome of any hearing brought alleging any form of physical violence, threat, or harassment.

 The dean of students is authorized to impose a sanction including, and limited to, one or more of the following: